nemosupremo/vault-gatekeeper/README.md

 ```

 The organization of the policies does not impact gatekeeper internally since all the nested policies are loaded into a single list when they are initially loaded during an "unseal" or when reloaded (see policies/reload  API).

-Note that any duplicate key names will be logged and then skipped.
+Note: When loading using the nested policies option, and duplicate key names will be logged and then skipped.
+When not using nested policies, the original logic will over write the policy if a duplicate is encountered.

 The cURL example above would now need two additional POSTs for the new json files and paths: